We Are Approaching The Second Great Depression

 I know what it’s like to feel alone because of my past.
 I know what it’s like to talk to a hundred people and feel completely misunderstood.
 But I also know what it’s like to meet someone authentic.
 Someone grounded.
 Someone honest.
 Someone who sees you.
 Someone who speaks from the heart.
 And those people make everything worth it.

 Authentic people gently and respectfully challenge you.
 They don’t flatter you.
-They hold you to your standards.
-They help you remember what matters.
-They support you without trying to control you.
+They hold you to your standards, help you remember what matters, and support you without trying to control you.
 They want your best without pushing their own ulterior motives.
 Being around them makes you more of who you really are.

 That’s the kind of life I want.
 That’s the kind of person I want to be.
 That’s what I give to the people I care about.